-Twenty-percent of households that are supported by Feeding America have a veteran or someone that has served in the military.
+Twenty percent of households that are supported by Feeding America include a veteran or someone that has served in the military.
 In fact, 27 percent of veterans of the wars in Afghanistan and Iraq have struggled to provide food for their families.

 Veterans are dependent on federal programs such as the Supplemental Nutrition Assistance Program (SNAP) to be able to provide food for their families.
-A new study shows that nearly 1.5 million veterans live in households that completely rely on SNAP benefits to keep themselves and their families healthy and well fed, including 125,000 active duty service members (nearly 10%).
+According to the Center on Budget and Policy Priorities, nearly 1.2 million veterans from 2017 to 2019 live in households that rely on SNAP benefits to keep themselves and their families healthy and well-fed, including 125,000 active duty service members (nearly 10%).

-Under the Affordable Care Act, the number of uninsured veterans decreased by nearly 40% between 2013 and 2015, but this progress can be completely undone due to Congress’ latest ACA repeal efforts under the Trump Administration.
-This decrease was due to the expansion of Medicaid in several states across the country as veterans had more of a selection of health care plans offered.
-Just recently as of 2014 it became known that 64,000 veterans that are enrolled in the VA health care system in the past 10 years have never been seen for an appointment by doctors.
-A report conducted by Senator Tom Coburn found that as of 2014 more than 1,000 veterans may have died since 2004 from malpractice or lack of care from VA medical centers.
+In 2014, it became known that 64,000 veterans that are enrolled in the VA health care system in the past 10 years have never been seen for an appointment by doctors.
+A report conducted by Senator Tom Coburn found that between 2004-2014 more than 1,000 veterans may have died from malpractice or lack of care from VA medical centers.
 When you combine this negligence with the amount of health and hunger-related issues that veterans face on a daily basis, it is no surprise that hunger is plaguing our veterans to such a high degree.

-Rich Synek, founder of Feed Our Vets, the only national non-profit working tirelessly to feed America’s hungry veterans says, “Feeding a hungry veteran is a great way of saying thank you for their service, to say that we have not forgotten about you.”
+Rich Synek, founder of Feed Our Vets, a national non-profit working tirelessly to feed America’s hungry veterans says, “Feeding a hungry veteran is a great way of saying thank you for their service, to say that we have not forgotten about you.”

 The individuals that sacrifice so much for our country’s well-being are more likely to suffer from food insecurity, mental health problems, and poor access to healthcare.
 This predicament severely impacts millions of veterans who suffer from hunger on a daily basis.

-We believe that veterans shouldn’t have to choose between food and having a healthcare plan.
+According to the NCBI, in a survey among adults with at least 1 chronic medical condition, 1 in 3 reported having to choose between food and medicine.
+With our veterans at a significantly higher risk for chronic medical conditions, we believe that veterans shouldn’t have to choose between food and having access to much-needed healthcare.
 Share this article on social media to spread the word about this significant issue.
-Also, check out Move For Hunger’s advocacy page to learn more how you can make difference against food insecurity in your community.
+You can also check out Move For Hunger’s advocacy page to learn more how you can make difference against food insecurity in your community.